isabella232/auditor.en/help/auditor.md

 ---
-description: Adobe Experience Cloud Auditor is a service of the Adobe Experience Cloud that was co-developed with ObservePoint, experts in validating digital implementations.
+description: Adobe Experience Platform Auditor is a service of the Adobe Experience Platform that was co-developed with ObservePoint, experts in validating digital implementations.
-seo-description: Adobe Experience Cloud Auditor is a service of the Adobe Experience Cloud that was co-developed with ObservePoint, experts in validating digital implementations.
+seo-description: Adobe Experience Platform Auditor is a service of the Adobe Experience Platform that was co-developed with ObservePoint, experts in validating digital implementations.
-seo-title: Adobe Experience Cloud Auditor
+seo-title: Adobe Experience Platform Auditor
-title: Adobe Experience Cloud Auditor
+title: Adobe Experience Platform Auditor
 uuid: 346132cb-d78d-4573-8edd-dbaa4c3bb05d

 ---

-# Adobe Experience Cloud Auditor{#adobe-experience-cloud-auditor}
+# Adobe Experience Platform Auditor{#adobe-experience-cloud-auditor}

-Adobe Experience Cloud Auditor is a service of the Adobe Experience Cloud that was co-developed with ObservePoint, experts in validating digital implementations.
+Adobe Experience Platform Auditor is a service of the Adobe Experience Platform that was co-developed with ObservePoint, experts in validating digital implementations.

->[!NOTE]
->
->Access to Auditor is being granted in a rolling fashion.
-All customers will have access by the end of April, 2018.

 With Auditor, Adobe Experience Cloud users receive a report that grades their Adobe implementation and gives pointers on how to improve it.
 Auditor helps you get more value from your Adobe products, individually and collectively.